Version: April 30, 2026

 * Judges and Experts;

-* Partners involved in the conduct of an event.
+* Partners involved in event execution.

 ---